slateci/slate-catalog-incubator/README.md

 [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](http://unlicense.org/)
 ![CI/CD](https://github.com/slateci/slate-catalog-incubator/actions/workflows/release.yaml/badge.svg?branch=master&event=push)

+Wanting to develop an application for SLATE?
+Check out our [Application Development](https://slateci.io/docs/apps) documentation.

 ## Overview

 This repository is home to the *master* and *gh-pages* branches.
 It uses the [chart-releaser](https://github.com/helm/chart-releaser-action) GitHub Action to package charts in `/charts` on *master* and deploy them as GitHub Releases on *gh-pages*.